Labor Induction: Symptoms & Signs

 When to Seek Help

-• Foul-smelling fluid: This could indicate an infection.
+• Foul-smelling fluid: This may point to infection.

-• Bright red bleeding: Any significant bleeding requires immediate attention.
+• Bright red bleeding: Heavy bleeding needs immediate medical care.

-• Decreased fetal movement: Any noticeable change in your baby’s movement should prompt a call.
+• Less fetal movement: A clear drop in movement deserves a prompt call.

 When to Contact Your Healthcare Provider